Advanced Bible Quiz about Bible Characters.

 c.
 The Queen of Sheba.

-The Queen of Sheba visited King Solomon to learn how wise he was.
+Sheba visited King Solomon because she wanted to know how wise he was.

 -